Paul-Borisov/vite-5-react-18-ts-cypress-13/README.md

 # Overview

-This is an educational project shared with my colleagues.
+This is an educational project for my colleagues.
 It explains how to start working with Cypress E2E testing in Vite + React projects.

 - The codebase uses a sample Todo list to demostrate diverse testing options of Cypress.